 Route DescriptionsThe third edition of Waterfall Ice: Climbs in the Canadian Rockies (Joe Josephson, 1994) lists six routes in Evan-Thomas Creek.
 Starting with Chantilly Falls, then 2 Low 4 Zero, Snowline, and Moonlight; upstream two minor climbs are listed; Combo Falls and Good H’evans Thomas.
 This edition also mentions a fun little gully across the creek from Combo Falls (referred to as “Exit Combo”) that leads to the summer trail, east and above the creek bed.

 The waterfall climbs in Evan-Thomas Creek, those specifically mentioned in Joe Josephson’s “Waterfall Ice, Climbs in the Canadian Rockies” and more recent ice and mixed routes are listed in order as you approach them.
-An overview map of all the climbs in the creek, and a topo map for the Green Monster/Rehab Wall area, is provided in the Getting There section.
+An overview map of all the climbs in the creek, and a topo map for the Green Monster/Rehab Wall area, is provided in the Approach section.

 • Chantilly Falls 100 m II, WI 2